 This bracelet has a texture that reminds me of tree bark.

-I make these bracelets from discarded pieces of plumbing pipe.
-I measure and cut the pipe into six inch lengths, heat them with a torch to soften the metal, and crush them with a ten ton press.
-That gives me six inch strips of copper sheet.
-I heat them with the torch because getting crushed made the metal harden, and heat softens it.
-At this point the copper sheet is dirty and the inside is full of minerals from the drinking water, so I soak them in vinegar to dissolve some of that calcium, and give them a good scrub to clean them.
-After drying, I measure and mark the width I want for my bracelets.
-After, I measure and cut the strips.
-I heat them with the torch.
-I pound the strips straight and flatten them, and measure and stamp each individual letter of my phrase.
-Then I put on my mask and gloves and file the sharp edges and do a nice polish all over with my bench grinder.
-Lastly, I form them into cuffs and put them in the tumbler to work harden.
+We make these bracelets from discarded pieces of plumbing pipe.
+To begin, we measure and cut the pipes into six-inch lengths and crush them with a ten-ton press.
+That process makes two six-inch strips of copper sheet.
+We heat them with a torch because getting crushed hardens the metal, and it needs to be soft to work it.
+At this point the copper sheet is dirty and the inside is full of minerals from the drinking water, so a good soak in vinegar is needed to dissolve some of that calcium.
+After they dry, we measure and mark the width for bracelets and cut the strips.
+Next, soften the metal with the torch.
+We pound the strips straight and flatten them, and measure and stamp each individual letter of the phrase (if there is one) and add texture, patina and maker’s mark.
+Then, put on mask and gloves and file the sharp edges and do a nice polish all over.
+Lastly, we form them into cuffs and put them in the tumbler to work harden.

 All bracelets are stamped on a six inch recycled copper bar.
 The cuffs are formed to include a 1/2 to 1" gap, so they will be approximately 6 1/2 to 7" in diameter and can be adjusted somewhat to be bigger or smaller.
 The bar width is 3/8 of an inch.

 Hand stamping uses individual stamps lined up one after the other and hit with a hammer.
 The letters may not line up perfectly and some letters may be deeper than others.
 That is what makes it unique.
 Because of this technique your item may not look identical to the one shown, but it will be equally beautiful.

 This item comes in a Kraft gift box for safe shipping or thoughtful gift giving.